Getting vaccinated for COVID-19

 Who will receive a vaccine?

-The Australian Technical Advisory Group on Immunisation (ATAGI) has provided initial advice to the Australian Government on which groups should be prioritised for the first doses for possible COVID-19 vaccination in Australia.
+The Australian Technical Advisory Group on Immunisation (ATAGI) gave advice to the Government on prioritising groups for COVID-19 vaccination.

 COVID-19 vaccines will be voluntary and free